 I started back in 1991 with the antero-lateral approach to the hip for resurfacing.
 At that time we were worried about blood supply to the femoral head and on theoretical grounds the antero-lateral approach preserved the blood

 supply well.
 For many patients the approach was satisfactory but there were some problems.
 The exposure obtained in large patients was not good.
-This meant that heavy retraction had to be … Read the rest
+This meant that heavy retraction had to be used, and heavy retraction caused … Read the rest

 Obtained by Vicky Marlow Freelance Patient Advocate Volunteer